lathoub/Sony9Pin.net/README.md

 (RS-422 is in DCE mode)

 Inherit from Sony9PinSlave and implement the missing members.

+Note: The Slave implementation is not as mature as the Master implementation.

 ## Visual Studio Community 2017
 ![alt text](https://user-images.githubusercontent.com/4082369/27515695-c8b4d6ce-59a9-11e7-8c2b-0de8209e46eb.PNG "Sony9Pin.Net in Visual Studio 2017")